FNLCR-Bioinformatics/TidyingData/Overview.md

     -   `%>%`
     -   `mutate`
     -   `tibble`
-    -   miscelaneous data processing tools in the `tidyverse`
+    -   miscellaneous data processing tools in the `tidyverse`

 What is tidy data?
 ==================

 In short, tidy data has one row per observation, and one column per measurement.
-For example, whe `who` data set is well organized and compact, but it is does not meet the definition of tidy:
+For example, the `who` data set is well organized and compact, but it is does not meet the definition of tidy:

     # load the who data set from the tidyr package